RobertoFalconi/SUOMI/README.md

-# BLUE
+# SUOMI
-SUOMI: smart guide for your spa experience.
+Smart guide for your spa experience.

 SUOMI is a software that guide users of a wellness center in the best possible journey using IoT.